MauritsBleeker/reducing-predictive-feature-suppression/README.md

 ```
 for the COCO dataset.

-In the folder `configs/{coco, f30k}/{coco, f30k}_tmlr.yaml` the config yaml files are provided to the base models for experiments 5.1-5.4.
+In the folder `configs/{coco, f30k}/{coco, f30k}_tmlr.yaml` the config.yaml files are provided to the base models for experiments 5.1-5.4.

 To run the experiments for experiment 5.5 run either `python train.py --yaml_file configs/coco/coco_vsrn.yaml` or  `python train.py --yaml_file configs/f30k/f30k_vsrn.yaml` to train with the VSRN image encoder, or `python train.py --yaml_file configs/coco/coco_tern.yaml` to train with TERN.

 ### Training hyperparameters used in this work

-To train other and different model configurations, we change the following training hyper parameters.
+To train other and different model configurations, we change the following training hyperparameters.

 - `--experiment.experiment_name`: name of the experiment.
 Used for the WandB logging and to store the model checkpoints.
 - `--model.target_decoder.decode_target`: Decode a target for the caption representation.